-2016 2015

-CHF 000s CHF 000s

-Current provisions

-Operations 25,142 29,420

-Pledge and services deficits 3,368 2,965

-Redundancy 1,635 204

-30,145 32,589

-Pledge and services 2016 2015 Operations CHF 000s deficits CHF 000s Redundancy CHF 000s Total CHF 000s Total CHF 000s Current provisions Balance at 1 January 29,420 2,965 204 32,589 23,203 Unused amounts reversed - (2,055) - (2,055) (1,534) Used during the year (29,420) (230) (1,113) (30,763) (21,669) Additional provisions 25,142 2,688 2,544 30,374 32,589 Balance at 31 December 25,142 3,368 1,635 30,145 32,589

 All provisions are current, and the IFRC expects to incur the resultant liabilities within the next year.
 The ultimate outflow of economic benefits arising from project deficits will be determined by the IFRC's ability to cover the unfunded project expenditure through fund-raising activities.
 The operations provision includes the estimated costs of cash working advances with National Societies that have not been reported on by the reporting date, together with the estimated costs of other operational liabilities that have been incurred at the reporting date, the timing or amount of which is uncertain.

-The pledge and services deficits provision includes:

-- the estimated costs of covering expenditure on individual pledges and services where expenditure exceeds income recognised at the reporting date; and - the unavoidable costs in 2015, of meeting the obligations under a contract, where these exceeded the expected economic benefits.
-This provision is no longer required in 2016, as the unavoidable costs were by covered by additional funding.

-The redundancy provision includes the costs of known redundancies that were announced in 2016 and will be settled within the next twelve months (see note 8 a).
+The pledge and services deficit provision includes the estimated costs of covering expenditure on individual pledges and services where expenditure exceeds income recognised at the reporting date.
+The redundancy provision includes the costs of known redundancies that were announced in 2017 and will be settled within the next twelve months (see note 8 (a)).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2017